Genivia/ugrep/README.md

                   Each output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset for each file processed.

-           --no-group-separator
-                  Removes the group separator line from the output for context options -A, -B and -C.

            --not [-e] PATTERN
                   Specifies that PATTERN should not match.
 Note that -e A --not -e